kabirbose/verkada-spare-parts-program/README.md

 npm run dev
 ```

 The app will be available at [http://localhost:3000](http://localhost:3000).
+You will be redirected to the Clerk sign-in page on first load.

 ### Other scripts